DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 node and the other two are under another NUMA node.
 The machine's name is Greg and it has 512 GB of total memory.
 *Task padding* - Additional height of a topology widget used when KernelShark displays tasks for a stream.
-*Topology tree* - Qt widgets and layouts displayed as a block tree, root being a machine tree node, root's children are Node nodes and cores are tree's leaves.
-For a NUMA topology, Node nodes are NUMA node nodes.
-Topology trees are always a part of a topology widget.
+*Topology tree* - Qt widgets and layouts displayed as a rootless block tree, starting at Node nodes, then ending with core nodes, which are the tree's leaves.
+Topology trees are always part of a topology widget.
 *Topology tree node* - Node of a block tree visualising a brief topology.
 *Topology visualisation* - Interchangeable with topology tree.
 *Topology widget* - Qt widget with a topology tree and possibly task padding, shown in the wrapper topology